Overcoming Roadblocks to Healthy Eating

 Some older people believe they are lactose intolerant because they have uncomfortable stomach and intestinal symptoms when they have dairy products.
 Your doctor can do tests to learn whether or not you do indeed need to limit or avoid dairy foods when you eat.
 If so, talk to your healthcare practitioner about how to meet your calcium and vitamin D needs.
 Even lactose-intolerant people might be able to have small amounts of milk when taken with food.
 There are non-dairy food sources of calcium, lactose-free milk and milk products, calcium- and vitamin D-fortified foods, and supplements.

 Some older adults do not get enough of the right nutrients.
 These problems can put you at risk of developing weak bones and muscles, which can make you frail and unable to do daily activities.
 Obesity is a growing problem in the United States, and the number of older people who are overweight or obese is also increasing.
 But, just losing weight is not necessarily the answer.
 That’s because sometimes when older people lose weight, they lose even more muscle than fat.
 That puts them at greater risk for becoming frail and falling.
 They also might lose bone strength and be at risk for a broken bone.
 Exercise helps you keep muscle and bone.
 Also, for some people, a few extra pounds late in life can act as a safety net should they get a serious illness that limits how much they can eat for a while.

-The 2010 Dietary Guidelines encourage people 65 and older who are overweight to try to avoid gaining more weight.
+The Dietary Guidelines encourages people 65 and older who are overweight to try to avoid gaining more weight.
 But, those who are very overweight (obese) might be helped by intentional weight loss, especially if they are at risk for heart disease, suggest the Guidelines.
 So, if you think you weigh too much, check with your doctor before starting a diet.
 He or she can decide whether or not losing a few pounds will be good for you and how you can safely lose weight.